 Secretly I’m not a huge fan of live music, but all that changed while watching this show.
-Robert is funny and kind and humble and worked the room, introducing himself to each table.
+Robert is funny, kind and humble and worked the room, introducing himself to each table.
 We rolled through country classics and Robert’s own original music.
 Within minutes the dance floor was packed.
-This is a performer to seek out and I’m told The Radiant brings him in throughout the year.
+This is a performer to seek out, and I’m told The Radiant brings him back to Banff throughout the year.

-All during Pride week there are drag shows taking place atop the Banff Gondola and The Radiant, plus improv and beer nights.
+During Pride week look for drag shows taking place atop the Banff Gondola and The Radiant, plus improv and beer nights.
 Need a breathier?
 Sign up for Drag Bingo, a ghost walk or a yoga class.
-All the events, plus deets on how to purchase tickets can be found here.

 Brooke Lynn Hytes

 Keen to meet Ms. Hytes?
 Score VIP tickets for that privilege and to spill the tea in the VIP Lounge.
-A live DJ is spinning tunes into the wee hours, with local drag queens and comedians keeping things lively.
+A live DJ will spin tunes into the wee hours, with local drag queens and comedians keeping things lively.

-Update: OMG, these events were everything and more.
+Update: Gurl, the events Brook Lynn headlined were everything and more.
 The kick off party at Rundle Bar was way too much fun.
 Ms. Hytes was such a delight, happily posing for photos and chatting up anyone who approached her.
-Between performances we all took to the dance floor and blew off some COVID steam.
-I eventually crawled into bed around 2 am, but the party was still going strong when I left.
+Her skin is translucent.
+She whispered to me she was a devotee of La Mer, so be sure to drop that into your Duty Free shopping bag the next time you’re flying.
+Between performances, we all took to the dance floor and blew off some of that heavy COVID steam.
+Eventually, I crawled into bed around 2 am, but the party was still going strong when I left.

-Brunch was equally as fantastic.
-The spread the Fairmont put on was massive.
-In addition to eggs henny (see what I did there?:), we tucked into quinoa dishes, loads of fruit and even more desserts.
-Performers worked the catwalk and strutted between tables, meeting adoring fans.
-Truth be told, I’d be hard pressed to say which event was better, as delivered great value.
-For sure they will sell out within minutes next year.
+Brunch was equally delightful.
+Let’s just say Banff Fairmont put on a spread for the ages.
+In addition to eggs henny (see what I did there?), we tucked into quinoa dishes, forbidden carbs and sinful desserts.
+Performers worked the catwalk, then strutted between tables pocketing that ca ca cash, all the while meeting adoring fans.
+Truth be told, I’d be hard pressed to say which event was better, as both delivered good value.
+I’d wager these two events will sell out within minutes next year.
 Forewarned is forearmed.

 With over a dozen Banff bars and restaurants whipping up Pride themed cocktails, there’s plenty of opportunity to drink for a cause.
 Proceeds go to support local LGBTQ2+ organizations.
 Stand outs include the Glacier Lily at Bear St. Tavern and a deconstructed, interactive Strawberry Lemonade at Sky Bistro – accessible via a 90-minute hike up Sulphur Mountain or the much less sweaty Banff Gondola.
 Tip: Go for the gondola!